Feature guide

 What’s the difference between Thrifter, Goblin, and Org?

 Thrifter (you) = full map + favorites + 10 suggestions.
-Goblin ($4.99/mo) = unlimited suggestions, reactions, follows, and pings.
+Goblin ($4.99/mo) = unlimited location suggestions, reactions, follows, and pings.
 Org ($6.99/mo) = a dashboard to manage your own store’s listing.
 See the Goblin and Org sections below for the full lists.

 $4.99/month